mjkoster/interfaces/draft-ietf-core-interfaces.md

 -------------------------------
 The collection interfaces by default use CoRE Link-Format for the link representations and SenML or text/plain for representations of items.
 The examples given are for collections that expose resources and links in these formats.
 In addition, a new "collection" Content-Format is defined based on the SenML framework which represents both links and items in the collection.

-The choice of whether to return a representation of the links or of the items or of the collection format is determined by the accepts header option in the request.
+The choice of whether to return a representation of the links or of the items or of the collection format is determined by the Accept header option in the request.
 Likewise, the choice of updating link metadata or item data or the collection resource itself is determined by the Content-Format option in the header of the update request operation.

 The default Content-Formats for collection types described in this document are: